andrewouyang64/readme-generator/README1.md

 # Readme File Generator

 ## Description
-To create a readme file by using node.js under command line with inputs to prompted questions.
+To creadte a readme file by using node.js with inputs to prompted questions in command line.

 ## Table of Contents (Optional)